 All new students take the New Group reading test in the Autumn Term when they join Loxford.
 This enables us to identify students who, for instance, are competent readers with weak comprehension skills.
 The results are used to help us identify students who would benefit from inclusion on the Reading Recovery scheme.

 The Reading Recovery scheme is a computer-based programme to support literacy.
 During afternoon registration a group of identified students use the age appropriate Lexia computer programme to improve reading, spelling, and comprehension.

 The majority of support takes place within the classroom.
-Support is prioritised for students with Statements of Special Educational Needs and EHC Plans.
+Support is prioritised for students Special Educational Needs and EHC Plans.
 There is also general support for students on SEN Support.
 Learning Support Assistants in class provide additional support for students that require it.

 Literacy skills groups run for years 7, 8 and 9 wherever a need is identified.

 - Speaking (retelling stories, being able to justify an opinion, telling a story in chronological order)